jscscheper/jscscheper/README.md

 ### 🧬 Bioinformatics Scientist | Data Scientist | Developer
 I'm a Bioinformatics graduate with a BSc from Hanze University of Applied Sciences, passionate about bridging the gap between biological data and insights.
 I specialize in building reproducible pipelines, analyzing complex genomic datasets, and developing full-stack applications for scientific data visualization.

-**Current Status:** actively seeking employment opportunities in Bioinformatics, Data Science, or Software Engineering.
+Current Status: actively seeking employment opportunities in bioinformatics, data science, or software engineering.

 ## Connect with Me
 <p align="left">